tops4u/Ram-Tester/Docs/32K-Option/readme.md

 - ❌ Fails as **TMS4532-4** (Q3+Q4 — Q3 has errors)
 - ❌ Fails as **MSM3732-L** (Q1+Q3 — Q3 has errors)

 The tester reports **all** valid configurations, not just the type printed on the chip.
-As far as we know, no other tester does this kind of cross-type evaluation.
+As far as we know, few other testers do this kind of cross-type evaluation.

 For a visual explanation with diagrams, see the [Quadrant Documentation (EN)](4164_Quadrants_Explanation.pdf) or [Quadranten-Dokumentation (DE)](4164_Quadranten_Erklärung.pdf).